Molecular vibrational frequencies from analytic Hessian of constrained nuclear-electronic orbital density functional

 Minimizing the Lagrangian with respect to electronic and nuclear densities leads to the Fock equations, and the electronic and nuclear Fock matrix elements are defined as

 and

 respectively, where $V^{\text{xc}}$ is the exchange-correlation potential for either electrons or nuclei depending on the subscripts.

 The gradient and Hessian of the energy requires the computation of the derivatives for some key components, including $h_{ii}$, $(ii|jj)$, $h_{I_{n}I_{n}}$, $(I_{n}I_{n}|I_{n'}I_{n'})$, $(ii|I_{n}I_{n})$, $E^{\text{xc}}[\rho^{e},\{\rho^{n}\}]$, which can be obtained analogously to conventional electronic Hartree-Fock and Kohn-Sham DFT.
-The detailed derivation for the required terms are presented in the Supporting Information.
-Here we specially show the derivative of the constraint (Eq. \ref{eq:constraint}) with respect to a perturbation $\xi$, which is unique for cNEO-DFT.
+The detailed derivation for the required terms are presented in the Supplementary Materials.
+However, unlike conventional theories with only constraints on orbital normalization, cNEO-DFT additionally imposes the constraints on nuclear expectation positions and therefore requires the derivative of the constraints in the derivation of gradient and Hessian.
+The derivative of the constraint (Eq. \ref{eq:constraint}) with respect to a perturbation $\xi$ is

-where the matrix $\mathbf{U}^{\xi}$ follows the same definition as Ref. \onlinecite{Yamaguchi2011} and describes the connection between the perturbed coefficient matrix and the unperturbed one,
+where the matrix $\mathbf{U}^{\xi}$ follows the same definition as Ref. \onlinecite{Yamaguchi2011} and describes the response of the molecular orbital coefficient matrix $\mathbf{C}$ to the perturbation $\xi$: ,